Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/web-app/frontend.md

 ## 4. Fetching Embed Token

+Note: Embedding is handled in the backend.
+The frontend typically calls a backend endpoint to retrieve the embed configuration; SDK handling may be abstracted already by platform components.

 ```ts
 async function fetchEmbedToken(reportId: string) {
   const res = await fetch(`/api/powerbi/token?reportId=${reportId}` , { credentials: 'include' });